bartbalaz/janus-container/README.md

 The process consists in the following steps:
 1. The project is cloned from the Github repository.
 The default Janus gatway server configuration in *\<clone directory\>/janus_config* subfolder is reviewed and modified according to the requirements of the target image.
 This folder is copied into the build image and will be used in the target image creation.
-Instead of using the copied conted during the build image creation, by defining the BUILD_WITH_HOST_CONFIG_DIR variable (see below), it is possible to mount the *\<clone directory\>/janus_config* during the target image creation process.
+Instead of using the copied content during the build image creation, by defining the BUILD_WITH_HOST_CONFIG_DIR variable (see below), it is possible to mount the *\<clone directory\>/janus_config* during the target image creation process.
 1. The build image creation is triggered by setting some required environment variables and invoking the *container.sh* script.
 The build relies on *Dockerfile.build* and *setup.sh* scripts to install the necessary components in the build image.
 1. Once the build image is created the *container.sh* script triggers the target image build process that relies on *Dockerfile.exec* and *build.sh* scripts, copied into the build image in the previous step.
 1. The created image contains a *start.sh* script that is configured as the entry point.
 This scripts copies the Janus HTML samples and invokes the Janus gateway application.

 ## Installation procedure